 It is not possible for an attorney to guarantee results in any particular case.
-However, so long as your case is eligible for sealing, and your case falls under the first category of sealable cases – those that were dismissed outright or due to a successfully completed deferred judgement – success is very likely.
+However, so long as your case is eligible for sealing, and your case falls under the first category of sealable cases – those that were dismissed outright or due to a successfully completed deferred judgment – success is very likely.

-In those cases involving drug convictions, success is somewhat less likely and will depend upon numerous factors including the facts of your case, and the jurisdiction in which your petition must be filed.
-Those petitions tend to actually be litigated at a hearing due to the frequency of district attorneys’ filing of objections in such cases involving drug convictions being sought to be sealed.
+In those cases involving convictions, success is somewhat less likely and will depend upon numerous factors including the facts of your case, and the jurisdiction in which your petition must be filed.
+Those petitions tend to actually be litigated at a hearing due to the frequency of district attorneys’ filing of objections in such cases involving criminal convictions being sought to be sealed.

 How Do I Seal My Criminal Records?